Moist Vanilla Cake Slathered with Italian Meringue Buttercream.

 Here’s what I love about this vanilla cake recipe…

 First, it’s an incredibly moist vanilla cake, with a very tender crumb, but isn’t what I would call “delicate” or airy.
-Angle food cake is supposed to be delicate and airy.
+Angel food cake is supposed to be delicate and airy.
 Vanilla cake from a cake mix is usually delicate and airy.
 In my opinion, those types of cakes are great covered in whipped cream or some other type of whipped frosting.
-This vanilla cake, however, has enough structure to stand up to a variety of fillings (it would be sublime with rum custard tucked in between the layers) and Italian Meringue Buttercream, without getting lost and overwhelmed.
+This vanilla cake, however, has enough structure to stand up to a variety of fillings and Italian Meringue Buttercream, without getting lost and overwhelmed.
 You don’t want to make your cake feel lost and overwhelmed, do you?
 I didn’t think so.

 Choosing cake fillings and frosting is like pairing wine with food.
 You don’t pair a big juicy steak with a light and fruity rosé.
 (At least, I don’t.
 I won’t judge you if you do.
 Much.)
 I prefer to match light, airy cakes with light, airy accompaniments.
 Vanilla Italian Meringue Buttercream and rich fillings like custard, pasty cream, fruit curd, or any kind of mousse begs for a cake substantial enough support all that rich, creamy deliciousness.
 That’s what this vanilla cake is.